-I am Lecturer in Public Management at the University of York (Department of Social Policy & Work).
-My specialisation is in public administration, public policy and regulatory governance, with particular interests in integrity governance and bureaucratic accountability.
-My research includes both OECD and non-OECD contexts.
+I am a Lecturer in Public Management and Administration at the University of York (School of Business and Society).
+My areas of expertise include public administration, public policy, and regulatory governance, with a focus on integrity governance and bureaucratic accountability.
+My research spans both OECD and non-OECD contexts.

-I obtained a PhD in Political Science from the London School of Economics (LSE) (Department of Government).
-At the same department, I received an MSc in Public Policy & Administration and an MRes in Research Methods in Political Science.
-My BA is in Political Science, from the University of Belgrade.
-Before coming to the University of York, I spent two years at the University College Dublin (UCD, Sutherland School of Law), as a postdoctoral Marie Skłodowska-Curie fellow, after a year of teaching at the University College London (UCL) on master and undergraduate courses in public policy & public management.
+I earned a PhD in Political Science from the London School of Economics (LSE) (Department of Government), where I also I obtained an MSc in Public Policy and Administration as well as an MRes in Research Methods in Political Science.
+My bachelor’s degree is in political science, from the University of Belgrade (Serbia).
+Before coming to the University of York, I spent two years as a postdoctoral Marie Sklodowska-Curie fellow at the University College Dublin (UCD, Sutherland School of Law), following a year of teaching master’s and undergraduate courses in public policy and public management at the University College London (UCL) and teaching, as a doctoral candidate, undergraduate, summer-school and executive courses at the LSE, in public policy and political economy.

-If you would like to contact me, please write to: slobodan.tomic (at) york.ac.uk.
-If you have an inquiry about a doctoral thesis application (PhD supervision) on a topic from my range of interests, please follow the official procedure of the Department of Social Policy & Work outlined here.
+If you want to get in touch with me, please send an email to slobodan.tomic (at) york.ac.uk.
+If you have a question about a doctoral thesis application (PhD supervision) on a topic in my area of expertise, please follow the department’s procedure, which is outlined here.

 Thank you for stopping by!